···

 If the gap is calling for attention right now, these take less than ten minutes.

-Living by what matters isn't about perfection — it's about choosing consciously.
 Security versus adventure.
 Growth versus comfort.
 You can't have everything, but you can choose with intention instead of autopilot.
-The unease you feel isn't something wrong with you.
-It's your compass asking you to pay attention.
-That's worth listening to.
+The unease you feel right now means your compass is working.
+That's already more than most people have.